RafLew84/NEtCAT_LFA/README.md

    Spots...`, and mark overlayer peaks.
 You can reuse substrate transforms from one image on FFTs derived from another.
-7. **Obtain parameters**: Use the analysis dock and specialized dialogs to compute lattice constants, domain wall periodicity, and real-space vectors.
+7. **Obtain parameters**: Use the analysis dock and specialized dialogs to compute lattice constants, superstructure periodicity, and real-space vectors.
 8. **Persist your work**: Save the session via `File > Save Analysis…`.
 Sessions now capture all images, history branches, and cross-image metadata.
 Reloading restores every “Original Image N” grouping so you can continue exactly where